 Perhaps you’re an agile team and you’ve been handed a stack of traditional requirements.
 Or maybe your team works in waterfall and you’re looking to transition to agile.

 The latter – transitioning from waterfall to agile – is no small change, and it involves entirely re-thinking how your team works, and how you gather the information your team needs to start doing work.
-Read the benefits of agile for more information.
 The former – taking requirements and writing user stories from them – can be a daunting task.

 Whatever the case, if you’re an agile team faced with a stack of traditional software requirements, you may find yourself in a position where you need to turn them into user stories.

 Traditional requirements promote working in waterfall.
 This means the time from starting work to getting something functionally usable for end users in a production environment can take weeks, months, or even years.
 User stories enable teams to adapt agile methodology and deliver smaller functional pieces of work in shorter amounts of time.
 Instead of writing an entire piece of software end-to-end, a single feature is written, tested, and deployed based on what is needed in the user story.